sematext/logagent-js/README.md

 Smart Log Parser written in Node.

 The parser detects log formats based on a pattern library (yaml file) and converts it to a JSON Object.
 It includes all extracted fields.
-Date and time is combined in special field named 'ts' - it is paresed by moment.js and converted to a Date object and stored in the field '@timestamp'.
-The object with the parsed fields can be manipulated after parsing using a 'transform' function, defined in the pattern definition.
+Date and time is combined in a special field named 'ts' - it is parsed by moment.js.
+The resulting Date object is stored in the field '@timestamp'.
+All parsed fields can be manipulated using a 'transform' function, defined in the pattern definition.

+To test patterns or convert logs from text to JSON use the command line tool 'logsene-parser'.
-A command line tool 'logsene-parser' is provided.
-It reads from stdin and outputs line delemited JSON (or pretty JSON or YAML) to the console to test the patterns.
+It reads from stdin and outputs line delemited JSON (or pretty JSON or YAML) to the console.
 In addtion it can forward the parsed objects directly to Logsene.

 # Installation